-spatial variations (for both HRC-I and HRC-S) as well as correct for the temporal gain drop (for the HRC-I).
+There are significant spatial and temporal gain variations present in both instruments (see Figures 7.13, 7.14).
+Gain correction maps, available since CALDB v3.2.5, correct the spatial variations (for both HRC-I and HRC-S) as well as correct for the temporal gain drop (for the HRC-I).
 These gain correction files transform the measured PHA values to Pulse Invariant (PI) values that are uniform across the detector (to $\approx 5\%$ over a tap) and correspond to the PHA values seen early in the mission.
 Note that starting from CIAO v4.2/CALDB v4.2, the gain map is applied to the scaled sum of the amplifier signals (SUMAMPS) rather than to PHA to generate a better behaved PI distribution (Wargelin 2008, Posson-Brown & Kashyap 2009).
-In March 2012, the voltage of the HRC-S was increased in order to mitigate the QE loss that was occurring at long wavelengths due to gain decline (Wargelin 2012).
+In March 2012, the voltage of the HRC-S was increased to mitigate the QE loss that was occurring at long wavelengths due to gain decline (Wargelin 2012).
 See Chapter 9 for details.